Symbiota2/Symbiota2-php/docs/plugin/creating-frontend-component.md

     export * from './lib/<component-name>/<component-name>.component';
     ```

-After following the above steps, for a component named `example`:
+After following the above steps, for a component named `example` in a plugin that offers i18n internationalization support
+  for English, Spanish, and Portuguese:
   - The root folder for the plugin project within the `plugins` folder of the Symbiota2 installation would have a structure
     resembling the following: